derwaldgeist/Brackets-FileSystemProperties/README.md

 =========
 [CHANGELOG](CHANGELOG.md)

+**Note** as of v1.0.0 this extension is NLS-enabled and I welcome new language PRs!

 Usage
 =====
 After installing the extension, you can bring up properties for either a file or directory by right-clicking on an item in the Project Tree (does not apply to Working Set items) and selecting "Properties".
 All fields are read-only except "Permissions".